-Place its back cover and tight with a screw or with sliding locks.
-Your hard drive is ready to setup.
+Place its back cover tight with a screw or with sliding locks.
+Your hard drive is ready to set up.

 Installing the New Operating System

-After you have installed your hard drive in your laptop, install the operating system.
+After you have installed your hard drive on your laptop, install the operating system.
 For this, follow these steps:

-Step 1: Attach your operating system recovered USB on your laptop or use a new windows USB.
+Step 1: Attach your operating system recovery USB on your laptop or use a new windows USB.

 Step 2: Turn On your laptop by the power button and press “Escape” (Esc).

-Step 4: Follow the on-screen windows instruction, make a partition, and install windows in your new hard drive.
+Step 4: Follow the on-screen windows instruction, make a partition, and install windows on your new hard drive.
 Wait until the laptop windows installation finishes.
-Your laptop might be restart before its finished.
+Your laptop might be restarted before it’s finished.
 It will take up to one hour.

-Step 5: Now, windows has installed on your laptop.
+Step 5: Now, windows have been installed on your laptop.
 You are ready to use your laptop with a new hard drive.

 Example of Changing Hard Drive